Essential

 Many data tasks require multiple actors working in sequence.
 A lead enrichment pipeline might:

 Building this manually requires writing Actor.call() code, reading datasets between steps, transforming data formats, and handling errors.
-The Pipeline Builder automates the design and generates the orchestration code.
+The Pipeline Preflight automates the design and generates the orchestration code.

 How to use it